elvistony/presenter/README.md

 - We're expecting to only pick H1,H2,H3 to be mentioned in the sticky nav bar.
 - On Scrolling through the Content, the Title and Sub Title should be updated (if possible add some animation).

+### (Feature Requests)
+- Draw Anywhere board : To be able to use the drawing board anywhere during the slideshow and collapse it when not needed.
+- Add a P2P link to use alternative devices to draw on screen like [Board-IO](https://github.com/elvistony/board-io)

 Happy Coding!